Flank/flank-dashboard/metrics/cli/docs/04_managing_firestore_data.md

 #### Using Cloud Functions for Firebase

-The second approach is to use the [Cloud Functions](https://firebase.google.com/docs/functions), which can work with `Admin SDK` using Node modules `require` statements.
+The second approach is to use the [Cloud Functions](https://firebase.google.com/docs/functions), which will manage the Firestore data using the [JavaScript Admin SDK](https://firebase.google.com/docs/admin/setup) and the Metrics CLI will call it using the HTTP requests.

 Example of enabling `Admin SDK` in Cloud function: